top of page

 While waiting for the big day, Peavey dispatched Haglin to Europe to evaluate the grain elevators.
 Word of concrete elevators in Romania had influenced the tower's design in Minnesota.
 Haglin set off to find out if the rumors were true.
 He brought along his young son Eddie and Peavey's son-in-law Frank T. Heffelfinger, who evaluated the prospect of building grain elevators in Russia.
 Frank's diary tells the story of their journey.

-The group entered Europe through London, then made their first stop in Hamburg, Germany, where they found no concrete elevators in sight.
-They headed to the Brunswick region to meet a man named G. Luther, the designer of an elevator constructed of Hennebique concrete and steel.
+The group entered Europe through London and made their first stop in Hamburg, Germany, where they found no concrete elevators in sight.
+They then headed to the Brunswick region to meet a man named G. Luther, the designer of an elevator constructed of Hennebique concrete and steel.
 Heffelfinger's diary says it had square bins with walls about eighteen inches thick, supported by horizontal and vertical rods.
 These were the same type of elevators said to exist in Romania.

 Before heading there to track those elevators down, though, the group stopped in Copenhagen, where they found large concrete elevators inside a brick warehouse and conducted a full investigation.
 Heffelfinger wrote, "Haglin is down there this morning to take some measurements and, of course, will have an accurate sketch.
 The wall[s] seemed all OK but were cracked slightly, but H. says it is largely because of the thinness and the improper quantities of cement."